VonHeikemen/lsp-zero.nvim/README.md

 Collection of functions that will help you setup Neovim's LSP client, so you can get IDE-like features with minimum effort.

-Out of the box it will help you integrate [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (an autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) (a collection of configurations for various LSP servers).
+Out of the box it will help you integrate [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (an autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) (a collection of configurations for various language servers).
 So a minimal config can look like this.

 ```lua
 require('lsp-zero')